mabe02/lanterna/docs/introduction.md

 Today, most terminals will identify themselves as `xterm` through the TERM environmental variable and for the most part support this.
-There is also an [ANSI standard](http://en.wikipedia.org/wiki/ANSI_escape_code) for escape codes and this is very much in line with what most terminal emulators supports.
-Incompatibilities arises mostly when it comes to special keys on the keyboard, such as insert, home, end, page up, and so on, what the terminal emulator will send on standard input when those keys are pressed.
+There is also an [ANSI standard](http://en.wikipedia.org/wiki/ANSI_escape_code) for escape codes and this is very much in line with what most terminal emulators support.
+Incompatibilities arise mostly when it comes to special keys on the keyboard, such as insert, home, end, page up, and so on (what the terminal emulator will send to standard input when those keys are pressed).

 ### Lanterna
-Lanterna will use the `xterm` standard as most terminals understands it, which is basically the standard [ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code).
-As notes in the previous passage, where terminals diverge most from the `xterm` spec is with the escape codes for all the special keyboard keys.
+Lanterna will use the `xterm` standard as most terminals understand it, which is basically the standard [ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code).
+As notes in the previous passage explained, where terminals diverge most from the `xterm` specification is in the escape codes for all the special keyboard keys.
 At the moment, Lantern tries to accommodate for all of them by adding 'input profiles' for each known type.
-As new terminal (emulators) are added, the profiles might need to be updated.
+As new terminals (emulators) are added, the profiles might need to be updated.
 So far, as a developer you shouldn't need to mess around with these profiles as there are no key collisions and we'll try to add any popular terminal emulator out there.
 The idea is that Lanterna should work right out of the box, without any tweaking to make it work with your favourite terminal emulator.